wp-plugins/accordion-shortcodes/readme.txt

 3. The Accordion Item shortcode insertion dialog box

 == Changelog ==
+= 2.0.1 =
+* NEW: Add a custom CSS classname to your accordion item group or accordion item shortcode
+* NEW: Set an integer for scroll property to offset the scrolling by that many pixels
+* Now compatible up to WordPress 4.0

 = 2.0 =
 * NEW: Buttons in the editor to easily add shortcodes with various settings
 * NEW: Support for item IDs on accordion items and direct linking to a specific item